evoss808/tmucronatum/README.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/thumb/3/31/Historia_general_de_las_cosas_de_nueva_Espa%C3%B1a_page_406_2.png/1920px-Historia_general_de_las_cosas_de_nueva_Espa%C3%B1a_page_406_2.png"
-       label="A singing Nahua man from the Florentine Codex." author="Unknown Nahua contributors under the leadership of Bernardino de Sahagún" fit="contain">
+       label="A singing Nahua man from the Florentine Codex." author="Unknown Nahua contributors under the leadership of Bernardino de Sahagún" license="public domain"
+       fit="contain">

-Though it does not appear in the Badianus manuscript, the Montezuma cypress is historically significant to the Mexican people.
-It is featured in one of the Zapotec creation myths and appears throughout various Aztec codices.
+The Montezuma cypress is historically significant to the Mexican people, appearing throughout various Aztec codices.
 In one codex, Coxcox and Xochiquetzal, the only human survivors of the mythical Aztec flood, were saved by hiding in an ahuehuete [footnote].
-In the Codice Boturini, the arbol quebrado or “broken tree” myth of the Mexica represents the birth of the Mexica people from broken branches of river trees, which man believe to be the ahuehuete.
+In the Codice Boturini, the arbol quebrado or “broken tree” myth of the Mexica represents the birth of the Mexica people from broken branches of river trees, which many believe to be the ahuehuete.

 <param ve-image url="https://pueblodelalunametzitzin.files.wordpress.com/2019/07/tira-3.jpg"
-	label=""
-    author="Aubin Codex, Nahua people sometime in the late 16th, early 17th century" license="public domain"
+	label="The ritual tree in the Aubin Codex is believed to be an ahuehuete." author="Aubin Codex, Nahua people sometime in the late 16th, early 17th century" license="public domain"
-    region="">
+    region="1,171,2170,1642">

 Prior to the arrival of the Spaniards, the Mexica group of Aztecs cultivated the Montezuma cypress as ornamental or shade plants.
 Their symbolism as ancestors, brothers, and gods associated with creation stories evolved into a symbol of government, making it a popular plant for gardens and city avenues.
 Researchers believe it was a major feature of the gardens of Moctezuma, the sixth Huey Tlatoani or Emperor of the Aztec Empire.
 As lakes were drained and land paved over, many of the trees have succumbed to the altered hydrology and habitat loss.